 1. Recommender systems

+It is the best example of data science applications.
 Used in most commercial applications, typically online services like Amazon, Netflix, YouTube, etc… recommender systems are slowly becoming part of our life by giving us relevant choices based on our preferences.
 Whether you like it or not, an online recommender system will still suggest to you what it thinks you would like.
 An efficient system is believed to generate a lot of income.
 Of course, we all like people who understand our preferences – for example, my mother knows what I like and makes my meals accordingly.
 Similarly, if the YouTube recommender system thinks I like a particular genre of songs and plays similar ones, I get happy because I get to listen to all my favorite songs without having to manually create a playlist!

 These systems work on,